If you're like us, when it comes to all things Italy food culture, your dreams were fueled by the second season of Master Of None.

 Along Those Lines, You Have To Ask For The Check In Italy

-Along those lines, when you’ve finished your meal and are ready to go, ask for the check (il conto).
-Unless it’s well past closing time, a waiter won’t put a bill on your table until it’s been requested.
+Along those lines, when you’ve finished your meal and are ready to go, be sure to ask for the check in Italian (say il conto (pronounced "eel cone-toe").
+Because, unless it’s well past closing time, a waiter won’t put a bill on your table until it’s been requested.

 By the way, if you want an itemized version of the bill, ask for il conto lungo; otherwise, you might just be given a slip with a total dollar amount written on it.